NicolasBRN/odin-landing-page/README.md

-# project-landing-page
+# odin-landing-page

 Hello!
-This project will be a landing page made with HTML and CSS, using the Flexbox method as well as images.
+This project is a landing page made with HTML and CSS, using the Flexbox method as well as images, thanks for passing by!.